25 Equal Opportunity, Affirmative Action, and Nondiscrimination

 2. Recruitment literature and vacancy announcements shall carry clear statements that the University is an equal opportunity/affirmative action employer and that positions are open to all applicants unless there is a bona fide occupational qualification requirement.

-3. Recruitment literature and vacancy announcements shall be sent to all recognized sources of candidates according to the type of position and in ways designed to solicit and encourage applications from qualified minority and female applicants.
+3. Recruitment literature and vacancy announcements shall be sent to all recognized sources of candidates according to the type of position and in ways designed to solicit and encourage applications from qualified applicants who are female and/or individuals of color.

-4. Recruitment sources and advertising media utilized shall include relevant minority and women's organizations and community agencies.
+4. Recruitment sources and advertising media utilized shall include organizations and community agencies related to female and/or individuals of color.
 Each applicant's qualifications shall be evaluated by comparing him/her with realistic job standards developed on the basis of work requirement.

 5. For professional positions such factors as education, professional experience, scholarly achievement, leadership ability, understanding of problems with which the position is to deal, demonstrated drive, tact, and initiative would be considered.